 Once you're admitted to the program, you have access to a database with literally thousands of organizations in D.C. and surrounding areas looking for interns.
 These postings include law firms, think tanks, governmental agencies, news stations, lobbying firms, and many more.
 After much consideration, I am doing my internship at the Office of the Attorney General for the District of Colombia.

 This is truly an amazing experience.
 There is an assumption that the price is costly, but since Duquesne is a member school there is a large tuition adjustment as well as financial aid available.
 In fact, I am the first recipient of the Ambassador Thomas P. Melady Endowed Scholarship.
 If you have any questions, feel free to e-mail me at email@example.com.

-The department congratulates Christopher Paul on his receipt of the 2014 Harold J. Webb, Jr. Award for Excellence in Political Science award.
-We also congratulate Gannam Rifkah on winning the 2014 McAnulty College General Excellence Award.
+The department congratulates Lara Konefal-Shaer on her receipt of the 2015 Harold J. Webb, Jr. Award for Excellence in Political Science.

-CONGRATULATIONS TO DR. MARK HAAS FOR WINNING THE MCANULTY COLLEGE AWARD FOR EXCELLENCE IN SCHOLARSHIP.
+CONGRATULATIONS TO DR. MARK HAAS FOR WINNING THE 2015 MCANULTY COLLEGE AWARD FOR EXCELLENCE IN TEACHING.

 |Dr. Charles Rubin has published a new book, Eclipse of Man: Human Extinction and the Meaning of Progress (Encounter Books 2014)|